undefinedDarkness/ss/README.md

 <details>
 <summary>Done</summary>

+- Combination Source system  ✔
+- Proper capturing of the keyboard - has improved  ✔
 - More advanced results than just icon / text / callback ✔
 - Preview support for file finder source   ✔
 	and need image support    ✔